Submission of information on allegations and individual complaints

 b) Allegation letters which are used to communicate information about violations that are said to have already occurred or in cases not covered by urgent appeals.

-For a quick overview of the communications issued by the Special Rapporteur in 2014 and 2015, as well as the responses received please click here.
+For a quick overview of the communications issued by the Special Rapporteur from 2014 - Present, as well as the responses received please click here.

 Submitting a complaint